jupyter-server/enterprise_gateway/docs/source/operating.md

-# Jupyter Kernel Gateway

-A web server that supports different mechanisms for spawning and communicating with Jupyter kernels, such as:

-* A Jupyter Notebook server-compatible HTTP API for requesting kernels and talking the [Jupyter kernel protocol](http://jupyter-client.readthedocs.org/en/latest/messaging.html) with them over Websockets
-* A HTTP API defined by annotated notebook cells that maps HTTP verbs and resources to code to execute on a kernel

-The server launches kernels in its local process/filesystem space.
-It can be containerized and scaled out by a cluster manager (e.g., [tmpnb](https://github.com/jupyter/tmpnb)).

 ## `notebook-http` Mode

 The `KernelGatewayApp.api` command line argument can be set to `notebook-http`.
 In this mode, the kernel gateway exposes annotated cells in the `KernelGatewayApp.seed_uri` notebook as HTTP resources.